WimJongeneel/ts-lisp-language/README.md

 ## `Exec` function

 With `exec` you can execute lists as if they where your program.
-If you combine lambda that return lists and the exec function you get a powerful macro system that is thruly part of the language.
+If you combine lambda that return lists and the exec function you get a powerful macro system that is thruly part of the language. `exec` is recursive, it will execute all lists inside the list as well (if they are executable).

 ```
 (define p (list + 1 1))
 (print (exec $p))
 (define f (lambda (exec $p)))

+(print (exec (list + (* 2 3) 4)))
 ```

 ## Number functions